-Dr. Mark G. McNamee has served as senior vice president and provost at Virginia Tech since 2001.
-As provost, he is the university's chief academic officer responsible for all undergraduate, graduate, research, and outreach programs of the university.
+Dr. Mark G. McNamee served as senior vice president and provost at Virginia Tech from 2001-2015.
+As provost, he was the university's chief academic officer responsible for all undergraduate, graduate, research, and outreach programs of the university.

 Dr. McNamee received his Bachelor of Science degree in chemistry from Massachusetts Institute of Technology in 1968 and his Ph.D. degree in physical chemistry from Stanford University in 1973.
 He then served two years as a postdoctoral associate at Columbia University.

 At Virginia Tech, Dr. McNamee extended the university's efforts to expand research and educational opportunities in biomedical and health sciences, bioinformatics, information technology, nanoscience, and the arts.
 He led the effort to restructure the schools and colleges in order to position Virginia Tech for enhanced excellence across the disciplines, and his work resulted in one of the largest reorganizations in the university's history.
 He also played a critical role in diversifying the university's ranks in support of inclusive excellence and the Principles of Community.